dlcs/protagonist/docs/rfcs/020-non-image-iiif.md

 The original file will be available as a `"rendering"` (like other `file` channels) but there is no `iiif-img` or `iiif-av` channel available for painting content onto the canvas.
 Instead we will use a placeholder image.
 Unlike the linked Wellcome example, we will use a generic placeholder image for all content, rather than one that varies by type.

 Notes on below:
 * `"type"` of rendering will need to be mapped from mediaType of asset, falling back to `DataSet`.
 Using the "type" part of the mediaType should be enough initially.
-* 1000x1000 size is from the placeholder image
+* 1000x1000 size is from the placeholder image (the actual size should reflect the size of placeholder jpeg)
+* The placeholder image is available from orchestrator on `/static/{rdf-type}/placeholder.png` (e.g. `/static/dataset/placeholder.png` or `/static/image/placeholder.png`)
 * Custom context required due to `"placeholder"` and `"original"` behaviors
 * Custom context introduced for Wellcome will eb used as this is dereferenceable (or will be).